iacoposk8/iacoposk8.github.io/projects.md

 title: Projects
 ---

+## Optimize the functions in javascript
+If we run the same function multiple times with the same parameters, we will get the same results and waste computational power.
+This code can help to optimize resources.

+<a href="/projects/optimizeFunction" class="btn btn-primary btn-xl">Optimize it!</a>

+---

 ## Learn Language
 This web page offers a playful tool for learning English through YouTube videos.
 It utilizes video transcripts as a basis for a sorting game, where the video pauses and prompts you to organize selected words into the correct order.